 -BEST CABIN COMFORT: ANA.
 I believe that no one would disagree that the 787 is an incomparable aircraft when it comes to cabin comfort.
 With higher humidity,higher cabin pressure, better air filters, and larger windows (with various levels of tints), the 787 is truly an exceptional aircraft type.

 -BEST SEAT COMFORT: Garuda Indonesia.
 Of course, the 787 is a next generation aircraft.
 Yet, when being configured for regional routes, the 787 cannot offer as much comfort as 777s designated for flying long-haul routes.
+Not to mention 9-abreast is narrower on the 787 than on the 777.
+Note that Garuda Indonesia uses the B/E Aerospace Spectrum seats while ANA uses the Zodiac 5751 seats.

 Both ANA and Garuda Indonesia offer great varieties of in-flight entertainment.
 Passengers on both carriers can enjoy AVOD on PTVs, of which ANA uses the Panasonic eX3 system while Garuda Indonesia uses the eX2 system.
 There are also USB ports and universal power outlets on each and every seat for passengers to charge their devices.